grivel17/js-samples/README.md

  it's example how to implement google map in a web with api query.
 Accordind Google Maps docs I built initMpa function.

-Generaly JS code is pasted in htnl file as a script.
+Generaly JS code is pasted in html file as a script.